vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

 yet (it doesn't seem worth the effort to figure this out in advance, since I expect that the chances of losing access to both my existing server and GitHub at the same time are low).

+#### Consideration for restoration process: time taken for restoration (getting to good)

+As of now, the total time taken to restore all sites is comparable to the time for a restore of a full disk backup, but this is largely because there are still pieces I am working through automating (most of these are pieces around testing; the actual downloading from S3 is pretty streamlined).

+However, the time taken to fix and restore a single site, or a few sites, is way less than for a full disk backup.
+Full disk backups are
+all-or-nothing: you need to fully restore to access any data.
+In contrast, with S3 backups, it's possible to access just the data for a particular site, or even more specifically, just a particular file.

+I expect that the restoration process will get more streamlined over time, as I'm using the same scripts to recreate all my sites on a new server -- something that is going to be extremely useful for OS upgrades.

+#### Consideration for restoration process: cost of restoration (good)

+Restoration is relatively cheap: the only cost is that of downloading the backup from S3, which is relatively small.
+Moreover, because I can selectively restore only the sites or even the files that I need to restore, I only incur the costs associated with those specific sites or files.

 ## Not quite a backup but serves some of the functions of a backup: git and GitHub